Abduwahap Aniwar

-Abduwahap Aniwar (阿卜杜瓦哈普·艾尼瓦尔; born 14 May 2000) is a Chinese footballer currently playing as a midfielder for Shaanxi Union.
+Abduwahap Aniwar (阿卜杜瓦哈普·艾尼瓦尔; born 14 May 2000) is a Chinese footballer currently playing as a midfielder for Foshan Nanshi, on loan from Shaanxi Union.

 Club career

 Aniwar played for the Guangzhou FC youth team before he joined second-tier club Kunshan FC on 23 July 2020.
 He went on to make his debut in a league game on 16 September 2020 against Nantong Zhiyun in a 0–0 draw.
 This was followed by his first goal for the club in a league game on 25 September 2021 against Beijing BIT in a 4–0 victory.
 He went on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+On 9 July 2026, Aniwar was loaned out to China League One side Foshan Nanshi for the rest of 2026 season.